ibironke-yekinni/ibironke-yekinni/README.md

-_Hi there 👋
+_Hi there, little QA poem that speaks around my skills 👋

 Princess Ibironke is a special emperor 👸🏽❤️⭐️

-This is for QA's
+This is for QA's,
 as I set the base
 to make up these tests
 and automate this phase